 Katherine Barteck, Psy.D.

 Prior to moving to Tennessee, she provided in-home therapy to children and families in both the rural and urban communities of Northern Virginia and Maryland.
-Dr. Barteck’s education includes Bachelor of Arts degrees in Political Science and French from the University of Michigan, Ann Arbor in 2001, a Master’s degree in General Psychology from the Catholic University of America in 2005, and both Master’s and Doctoral degrees in Clinical Psychology from Loyola University Maryland in 2012.
+Dr. Barteck’s education includes Bachelor of Arts degrees in Political Science and French from the University of Michigan, Ann Arbor in 2001 (Go Blue!), a Master’s degree in General Psychology from the Catholic University of America in 2005, and both Master’s and Doctoral degrees in Clinical Psychology from Loyola University Maryland in 2012.

 Michelle Black has been employed by Northeast Tennessee Regional Economic Partnership (NeTREP) since 2017, which focuses on economic and community development efforts within Carter, Unicoi, and Washington Counties, where she is currently the Community Relations Manager.
 Michelle became a Board Member for the DEI Alliance in 2021 to help make the place she now calls home a safer, more equitable, and inclusive place for all to live and grow, but has been a member of the DEI Alliance since 2019.